Freskoko/Freskoko/README.md

 ### Hey, have a look around!

+I have completed a
+- Bachelor in Bioinformatics at UiB

-I am studying: 🧑‍🎓
+I am studying:
-- Bioinformatics at UiB 🧬🖥️
+- Msc in machine learning at UiB

 I currently work at: 💼
 - Eviny fornybar: A developer (since june.
 2023) ⚡